I am a Child of God.

 Jon, Sheri, Meg, and Brian discuss chapter five of the Ezra Taft Benson Teachings of Presidents of the Church lesson manual, entitled “Principles of True Repentance.”

 This episode is presented in conjunction with the Teachings of Presidents of the Church podcast, to whom we give our thanks.
 Once you’ve listened to the podcast, don’t forget [...]

 Some experiences in life can leave you feeling profoundly alone and desperately invisible.
 Even when you are surrounded by people.

 Don’t believe me?
 Ask anyone who has waited to enter a Federal Correctional Institution on visiting day.
 So many times, we stood in line in this cold, grey hell, our shoes in our hands, the contents [...]

-Editor’s Note: This is the sixth in a series of posts on Book of Mormon stylometry.
+Editor’s Note: This is the eighth in a series of posts on Book of Mormon stylometry.
 For other entries in this series, see the links below.

 << First <Previous Next>